 Stephen Cross is a Registered Social Worker and is an Accredited Member of the Ontario Association of Family Mediators.
 He services Oakville and the Greater Toronto Area and beyond.

-Stephen has particular expertise in the area of high conflict separation and divorce and his private practice provides specialized services related to families who have been impacted by separation and divorce including:
+Stephen has particular expertise in the area of high conflict separation and divorce and his private practice provides specialized therapeutic services related to families who have been impacted by separation and divorce.

 Stephen has over 30 years of experience helping families to resolve parenting disputes.
-He worked with the Office of the Children’s Lawyer, a branch of the Ministry of the Attorney General for sixteen years as a clinician where he provided custody and access reports to the courts and provided clinical assistance to Children's Lawyers who were representing children in custody and access disputes.
+He was on the clinical panel with the Office of the Children’s Lawyer, a branch of the Ministry of the Attorney General for sixteen years as a clinician where he provided custody and access reports to the courts and provided clinical assistance to Children's Lawyers who were representing children in custody and access disputes.

 Stephen has awareness and knowledge of a diverse range of families and identities and has a special interest and expertise in working with families who are multi-cultural, multi-ethnic and multi-faith.
 He also has knowledge and experience in working with First Nations families as well as with LGBTQ youth and families.
 He views each family through a lens of anti-oppression, equity and inclusion.